kevinnadar22/sales-brochure-generator/README.md

 # Sales Brochure Generator

-A web application for generating sales brochures using AI.
+A web application that uses AI to automatically generate structured, visually consistent sales brochures from minimal input, producing ready-to-use marketing PDFs or documents with persuasive copy and layout.
 ## Quick Install

 ```bash